-Wady of itelasting conterns If you feel unable to approach a manager, or have already dones on and your comments have how addressed, the Freedom to Speak up Guardian is a confidentia single point of contact who can be reached at; speakup@londonambUulance.nbs Speak to the Trust's Freedom to Speak Up Guardian It's quick, easy and confidential.
+If you feel impaire to approach a manager or have already done so and your concern has not been adressed; the freedom to Speak up Guardian is a confidential sign point of concern has reached at; speakupëlondonambulance.nts.uk Speak to the Trust's Freedom to Speak.
+Up Guardian It's quick, easy and confidential.